 The executive committee, which includes the chief of staff and the administrator, recommends to the hospital board that the surgeon's privileges be terminated.
 Written reasons for this decision are promised to the surgeon.

 The medical advisory committee hears the chief of staff summarize the conclusions of the audit report; the physician is absent.
 Members are then polled individually by telephone.
 The committee votes in favour of supporting the executive committee’s recommendation to terminate the surgeon’s privileges.

-The physician and his legal counsel are invited to a hospital board meeting.
+The surgeon and his legal counsel are invited to a hospital board meeting.
 The audit report is available before the meeting, but the written reasons from the executive committee are never provided.
-The physician tries to discuss charts identified in the audit report but is stopped.
+The surgeon tries to discuss charts identified in the audit report but is stopped.
 He and his legal counsel are excused from the meeting.
 The board hears from the chief of surgery who discusses the audit report and other background information.
-The board votes in favour of terminating the physician's privileges.
+The board votes in favour of terminating the surgeon’s privileges.
 The chief of staff and the administrator, who had previously taken part in the process as members of the executive committee and the medical advisory committee, vote in favour of the resolution.

 Natural justice and physician leaders

 In the CMPA’s medico-legal cases concerning a hospital’s or health authority’s investigation and discipline of a physician, the fairness of the process is often an issue.
 As a physician leader, it is important to be aware of your organization’s bylaws, policies, and procedures for investigating and disciplining doctors.
 You may also play an important role in ensuring that bylaws, policies, and procedures are sound and applied appropriately.1